wynson09/frontend-test/SOLUTION.md

 **Approach:**
 I built this project using React and TypeScript to ensure type safety and maintainability.
 For state management, I chose Zustand because it's lightweight and easy to scale as the app grows.
 Tailwind CSS helped me quickly create a modern, responsive UI.

+**Update:**
+The app now uses URL parameters to manage all filter and pagination state.
+This makes the state shareable, bookmarkable, and browser navigation-friendly.
+All filter and pagination changes update the URL, and the app reads from the URL to initialize state.
+This approach improves UX, debuggability, and consistency between development and production.

-The app fetches products from the API and supports both pagination and filtering (by tag, price, and subscription).
-I made sure the pagination is dynamic, so users can choose how many items they want to see per page.
-My goal was to keep the interface clean, accessible, and easy to use.
+The app fetches products from the API (or static JSON) and supports both pagination and filtering (by tag, price, and subscription).
+Pagination is dynamic, so users can choose how many items they want to see per page.
+The interface is clean, accessible, and easy to use.

 **Key Features:**
 - A product table that shows ID, Title, Price, Subscription, Subscription Discount and Tags.